mum and baby

 Research on infant health

-Home > Baby Friendly News and Research > Research > Research on Infant Health > Research on Brain and Cognitive Development
+Home > Baby Friendly News and Research > Research > Research on Infant Health > Mental Health and Emotional and Cognitive Development

-Research on the links between breastfeeding and cognitive development
+Research on mental health and emotional and cognitive development

 Human milk: From complex tailored nutrition to bioactive impact on child cognition and behaviour